Contactless technology now means you can cut down your time at the checkout to a matter of seconds.

 Using your smartphone to pay?

-That’s how things work for credit and debit cards, but what about Apple and Android Pay?
+That’s how things work for credit and debit cards, but what about Apple and Google Pay?

 Things work a little differently if you’re paying contactless with your smartphone.